Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Survey comparison

 \section{Survey comparison}

-In Section~\ref{sec:obs}, we access two different datasets provided by \citet{xiang2022} and GALAH DR4 \citep{buder2025}.
-These surveys cover different regions of the sky, with the observations in \citet{xiang2022} coming from \textit{Gaia} eDR3 and LAMOST DR7 which focus on the Northern hemisphere, whereas GALAH DR4 focuses primarily on the Southern hemisphere.
-We use the \citet{xiang2022} dataset for our analysis of stellar ages because it uses the luminosity of subgiant stars as a precise tracer of their age.
-The age estimates in GALAH DR4 are estimated through Bayesian isochrone fitting and are less reliable.
-However, the GALAH DR4 dataset contains additional chemical abundances including Aluminium, from which we can infer whether a star originated within the Galaxy or from an accreted dwarf.
+In this work, we use three different observational datasets: those provided by \citet{li2024}, \citet{xiang2022}, and GALAH DR4 \citep{buder2025}.
+These surveys cover different regions of the sky.
+For example, the \citet{xiang2022} sample is based on \textit{Gaia} DR3 and LAMOST DR7 data, which primarily target the Northern hemisphere, whereas GALAH DR4 focuses mainly on the Southern hemisphere.
+In Section~\ref{sec:obs}, we adopt the \citet{xiang2022} dataset for our stellar age analysis because it uses the luminosity of subgiant stars as a precise tracer of their age.
+In contrast, age estimates in GALAH DR4 are derived through Bayesian isochrone fitting and are generally less reliable.
+However, the GALAH DR4 dataset includes a broader set of elemental abundances, including Aluminium, which we use to infer whether a star originated within the Galaxy or was accreted from a dwarf.

+We apply different selection criteria and quality cuts to each dataset.
+For \citet{li2024}, the quality cuts are as described in that work.
+For the \citet{xiang2022} dataset, we select stars with fractional age uncertainties of $\tau/\sigma_{\tau} \leq 10$ per cent and guiding radii $R_{\rm g}<10\,\rm{kpc}$.
+For GALAH DR4, we include only stars with \texttt{flag\_sp = 0}, \texttt{flag\_sp\_fit = 0}, \texttt{flag\_red = 0}, and \texttt{snr\_px\_ccd3 > 30}, following the best practice guidelines on the GALAH website.
+These cuts ensure high-quality spectroscopy, successful data reduction, and a strong signal-to-noise ratio.
+It is also recommended to use \texttt{flag\_x\_fe = 0} for any elemental abundance $x$, which removes stars with potential quality issues.
+However, for the [Al/Fe] ratio this tends to exclude a disproportionate number of low-metallicity \textit{ex-situ} stars, which affects our determination of the \textit{in/ex-situ} fraction.

+Since our analysis focuses on whether [Al/Fe] values lie above or below a threshold of $-0.1$ (see Section~\ref{sec:obs}), we include stars flagged with ``upper limit'' or ``measurement above/below limit'' warnings.
+We also retain stars flagged as having ``no measurement available'' by estimating their [Al/Fe] values from the mean of their 50 nearest neighbours in the $\rm{[Fe/H]}\text{--}T_{\rm eff}$ parameter space.
+Only a few thousand stars are affected by this flag, but they are concentrated in the lowest-metallicity regime of Figure~\ref{fig:mw_formation_times_disc_halo} ($-2.5<\rm{[Fe/H]}<-1.5$), making this additional treatment necessary.